juanpicado/juanpicado/README.md

 Hey !
 I'm Juan 🤓 and this is my profile.
-I'm Senior Software Engineer mostly focused in Front-End in my work at **eBay Classifieds Group** (_Adevinta_ as 25th June 2021) in the team that builds [*Kijiji Autos*](https://www.kijijiautos.ca/) which I joined in 2019 and is **awesome**.
-I'm from Spain 🇪🇸 but living in Berlin 🇩🇪.
+I'm Senior Software Engineer mostly focused in Front-End in my work at **Adevinta**.

 I like **Javascript**, **React** and **Typescript**, in my spare time I like to keep coding **Node.js** while doing Open Source.
 Everything that has Javascript in the recipe is interesting to me.